 However, I cannot endorse Merry’s pessimism to the full extent, especially when it comes to the possibilities of state-run educational institutions to foster democratic citizenship, reduce social injustice, and promote equality among citizens.
 While state-run educational institutions evidently cannot be the only agents to carry out significant social and political change, Finland is a good example of a country where a state-run comprehensive school system has historically been one of the key institutions in enabling upward social mobility and increasing social and economic equality among citizens.
 Evidently the undesirable social and political phenomena that Merry associates with the state-run school system are now also starting to appear in Finland but to me the appropriate way to respond to these problems is not to hand over political or citizenship education to non-governmental organizations.
 At least from a Finnish perspective, Merry constructs a somewhat artificial juxtaposition between state-run educational institutions and informal or non-governmental forms of political education.
 Also, in the context of liberal (and deliberative) theories of democracy, both governmental and non-governmental organizations belong to the same public political culture, and thus they both should take responsibility for educating future citizens.

 Rawls, J. (1999).
-A Theory of Justice.
+A theory of justice.
 Revised edition.
-Cambridge, MA: The Belknap Press of Harvard University Press.
+The Belknap Press of Harvard University Press.

 Rawls, J. (2005).
-Political Liberalism.
+Political liberalism.
 Expanded edition.
-New York & Chichester, West Sussex: Columbia University Press.
+Columbia University Press.